jingjing9061/learnspace/readme.txt

-Hello git
-branch!
-Creating a new branch is quick.
-0000000000
-Creating a new branch is quick AND simple.
+creating a new branch is quick AND simple.